ankit-vadadoriya/Java_Springboot_Collections/README.md

 **Description** : This project is a simple Spring Boot application that implements authentication and authorization using Spring Security and JWT (JSON Web Tokens).
 It allows users to register, log in, and access protected resources with JWT-based stateless authentication.
 ## SpringOAuth
 **Description** : This is a Spring Boot application that demonstrates OAuth2-based authentication using Spring Security.
 It includes basic endpoint handling, security configuration, and integration with OAuth providers.
 The project is built using Maven and is configurable through the `application.properties` file.

+## 8. DemoWithDocker
+### RestDemoDocker:
+A REST-based Spring Boot application with a Dockerfile for containerization.
+Contains standard Spring Boot structure, including source files, a pom.xml, and a target directory with a compiled JAR file.

+### student-app:
+Another Spring Boot project, also set up for Docker with both a Dockerfile and a docker-compose.yml.
+Includes components like Student.java, StudentController.java, StudentRepo.java, and an application.properties file, as well as data.sql for initializing data.